 Set in France from 1815 to 1832 and based on Victor Hugo’s epic, Les Miserables tells the heroic tale of the saintly Jean Valjean and his pursuit by the intractable policeman Javert.
 The story journeys from Valjean’s dank prison to the barricades of a student uprising and the sewers of Paris as Javert relentlessly tracks down Valjean whose only crime is doing good.
 There’s also the heartbreaking Fantine, the tragic Eponine, the valiant Marius, the sweet Cosette, and the comically vulgar Thernadiers, each swept up in this unforgotten spectacle.

 The new staging features redesigned scenery based on paintings by Hugo to illustrate his book as well as new orchestrations and new staging by Laurence Connor and James Powell.

-Two hours and 50 minutes
+Two hours and 50 minutes (one intermission)

 Did you know?

 The original Broadway production of Les Miserables opened at the Broadway Theatre in 1987 and later transferred to the Imperial, for a total run of 6,680 performances.
 A 2006 revival played the Broadhurst and ran for 463 performances.